 Section 5.
 GEOGRAPHIC RELATIONSHIP OF MAJORITY OF BOARD TO THE COMMUNITY SERVED.
 A majority of all board members, including alternates, shall be required to be residents of the Ester area, as defined by the Ester Fire Service District.
 Moving out of the Ester area shall be tantamount to resigning the board if the majority status is changed by such a move.

 Section 6.
 ELECTION AND TERM OF OFFICE OF DIRECTORS.
 The directors shall be elected at the annual meeting of members except where a vacancy is filled pursuant to Section 15 below.
 Each director shall be elected to a term of 2 years.
 A staggered election, pursuant to the Board Members Roles and Responsibilities Policy, Section II, will be adhered to.
 The Board of Directors shall meet immediately after and at the same place as the Annual Meeting of Members to elect officer positions.

 Section 7.
 STANDARD OF CARE.
 Directors shall perform their duties, including those of being a member on any corporate board, in good faith.
 Directors shall execute their duties through the use of the standard as to what in the director’s opinion is in the best interests of the corporation and the Ester community.
 In making all decisions a director shall utilize such reasonable care and inquiry, as a reasonable prudent person in a like situation would employ.

 Section 8.
 DIRECTOR COMPENSATION.
 Directors shall serve without compensation.
-They shall be allowed reimbursement of expenses incurred in the performance of their duties as permitted by JTEL Reimbursement policy.
+They shall be allowed reimbursement of expenses incurred in the performance of their duties as permitted by JTEL’s Financial Management policy.
 Any payments to directors shall be approved in advance in accordance with the corporation’s conflict of interest policy as set forth in Article XI of these bylaws.

 Section 9.
 DIRECTORS’ MEETINGS.
-Regular meetings of the board of directors may be held without public notice at such time and place as agreed upon by the board of directors.
-Regular non-annual meetings of the board of directors shall be held at the corporate offices or such other places as may be designated, on the second Wednesday of each month, or other agreed upon alternative date.
+Regular meetings of the board of directors may be held with public notice at such time and place as agreed upon by the board of directors.
+Regular non-annual meetings of the board of directors shall be held at the corporate offices or such other places as may be designated, monthly, with time and date agreed upon in advance by the Board of Directors.

 Section 10.
 ANNUAL MEETING AGENDA.
 The board shall meet to set the agenda of the annual meeting of members no less than ten (10) days before the date of the annual meeting.